Doctor Zhivago (novel): Part 2

 During the Russo-Japanese War (1904–1905), Amalia Karlovna Guichard arrives in Moscow from the Urals with her two children: Rodion (Rodya) and Larissa (Lara).
-Mme.
-Guichard's late husband was a Belgian who had been working as an engineer for the railroad and had been friends with Victor Ippolitovich Komarovsky, a lawyer and "cold-blooded businessman."
+Guichard's late husband was a Belgian who had been working as an engineer for the railroad and had been friends with Victor Ippolitovich Komarovsky, a lawyer and "cold-blooded businessman".
 Komarovsky sets them up in rooms at the seedy Montenegro hotel, enrolls Rodion in the Cadet Corps and enrolls Lara in a girls' high school.
 The girls' school is the same school that Nadya Kologrivov attends.
 On Komarovsky's advice, Amalia invests in a small dress shop.
 Amalia and her children live at the Montenegro for about a month before moving into the apartment over the dress shop.
 Despite an ongoing affair with Amalia, Komarovsky begins to groom Lara behind her mother's back.

 In early October, the workers of the Moscow-Brest railroad line go on strike.
 The foreman of the station is Pavel Ferapontovich Antipov.
 His friend Kiprian Savelyevich Tiverzin is called into one of the railroad workshops and stops a workman from beating his apprentice (whose name is Osip (Yusupka) Gimazetdinovich Galiullin).
 The police arrest Pavel Ferapontovich for his role in the strike.
 Pavel Ferapontovich's boy, Patulya (or Pasha or Pashka) Pavlovich Antipov, comes to live with Tiverzin and his mother.
 Tiverzin's mother and Patulya attend a demonstration which is attacked by dragoons, but they survive and return home.
 As the protestors flee the dragoons, Nikolai Nikolaevich (Yuri's uncle) is standing inside a Moscow apartment, at the window, watching the people flee.
 Some time ago, he moved from the Volga region to Petersburg, and at the same time moved Yuri to Moscow to live at the Gromeko household.
 Nikolai Nikolaevich had then come to Moscow from Petersburg earlier in the Fall, and is staying with the Sventitskys, who were distant relations.
 The Gromeko household consists of Alexander Alexandrovich Gromeko, his wife Anna Ivanovna, and his bachelor brother Nikolai Alexandrovich.
 Anna is the daughter of a wealthy steel magnate, now deceased, from the Yuriatin region in the Urals.
 They have a daughter Tonya.